DejaVu5792/personal-wiki/docs/yarr/android-apps.md

   - Might rename to [Yaka](https://github.com/YAKATeam), only go to this link if Doki is gone.
 - [Dontatsu](https://discord.gg/dantotsu)
 :::tip

+More extensions that can be used fo Mihon/Animetail here: https://wotaku.wiki/guides/ext/mihon#repositories

 If you have a server: [Sync server for Animetail](https://github.com/SyncYomi/SyncYomi) or just use GDrive